-82. The '237 patent claims systems and methods not merely for transferring secure information over a computer network, but for making the computer network itself more secure.25 overcomes problems specifically arising in the realm of computer networks.

-83. The claimed invention in the '237 claims is rooted in computer technology and

-84. The systems and methods claimed in the '237 patent were not a longstanding or fundamental economic practice at the time of the patented inventions.
+- 84. The '237 patent claims systems and methods not merely for transferring secure information over a computer network, but for making the computer network itself more secure. - 85.
+The claimed invention in the '237 claims is rooted in computer technology and overcomes problems specifically arising in the realm of computer networks. - 86.
+The systems and methods claimed in the '237 patent were not a longstanding or fundamental economic practice at the time of the patented inventions.
 Nor were they fundamental principles in ubiquitous use on the Internet or computers in general.
 As just one

-25 Limitations in the prior art that the '237 patent was directed to solving included: computer systems where a "third party plays a requisite role in the transaction but which need not be trusted with access to the information or the cryptographic key" (Id., col. 2:5-7); "[plasswords may be written near access terminals (Id. col. 1:50-51);" "[slecurity tokens can be stolen or misplaced" (Id., col. 1:51-52); "users may share supposedly secret information" (Id., col. 1:52); and "unauthorized uses of the system" (Id., col. 11:28).
+&lt;sup>25 Limitations in the prior art that the '237 patent was directed to solving included: computer systems where a "third party plays a requisite role in the transaction but which need not be trusted with access to the information or the cryptographic key" (Id., col. 2:5-7); "[plasswords may be written near access terminals (Id. col. 1:50-51);" "[slecurity tokens can be stolen or misplaced" (Id., col. 1:51-52); "users may share supposedly secret information" (Id., col. 1:52); and "unauthorized uses of the system" (Id., col. 11:28).
 The '237 patent "allows the entity that transmits the information to be assured that the transmission will be secure, even with respect to a trusted third party, while ensuring that the intended recipient must cooperate with the intended third party."
 '237 patent, col. 8:48-52.

-example, at the time the inventions disclosed in the '237 patent were conceived, the use of asymmetric encryption keys was described by Oracle as "relatively new."26
+example, at the time the inventions disclosed in the '237 patent were conceived, the use of asymmetric encryption keys was described by Oracle as "relatively new."